← BlogPreparation Strategy

 • Use the Calculator: The TAO platform provides a built-in calculator.
 Don't waste time doing calculations manually.

-• Don't Get Stuck: If you're struggling with a question for more than 45 seconds, make an educated guess and move on.
+• Don't Get Stuck: If you're struggling with a question for more than about 90 seconds, make an educated guess and move on.

 Practice Makes Perfect